 So as you can see, it’s a super versatile stitch to have in one’s sewing skill set.

 Because a basting stitch is just an extra long straight stitch that allows for easy removable.

 NOTE: If you’re ready to begin this journey and would like to buy my recommended tools and supplies, please click HERE!

 How to Sew a Basting Stitch

 While the average stitch length for garment construction of seams is about 2.5mm, a basting stitch needs to be at least 4.0mm.

-On my Janome DC2014, my basting stitch can be as long a 7.0mm.
-And on some high-end sewing machines, 9.0mm.
+On my Janome DC2014, my basting stitch can be as long a 5.0mm.

 But honestly, a stitch length of 4.0mm is more than adequate.
-Because my experience has been that when you go any higher than 5.0mm, your basting stitches might unravel faster than you can say, “Lickety split!”
+Because my experience has been that when you go any higher than 5.0mm for certain tasks, your basting stitches might unravel faster than you can say, “Lickety split!”
 And this is beyond annoying!

 So save yourself some frustration and stick to a basting stitch with a stitch length of 4.0 to 5.0mm.

 You might also want to use a thread colour that contrasts with your fabric for easy removable.